Brief Background |

 The largest country in Africa, Algeria (officially the People's Democratic Republic of Algeria) won its independence from France in 1962 after a bloody 8-year campaign of guerrilla warfare.
 What comes after independence?
 Home- grown comics, of course, which were first published in 1967 in the weekly Algeria News and then, in 1969, in the newspaper El Mujahid, one of the oldest and best known papers in the Arab and African world.
 Until then people in Algeria had been enjoying comics from the French-speaking world like Spirou, Asterix, The Smurfs, and, of course, Tintin.
 Needless to say, these earlier French comics, and especially Tintin were a great influence on the young Algerian artists.

 Forty some-odd years later on September 25, 2011 at the 9th Algerian Arts Festival a pair of stamps was finally issued to honor Algerian comic book artists.
-What was a bit surprising was that the vast majority of First Day Cover cachets included Tintin, either alone or as part of the design (Fig. 37) thus recognizing Hergé's continuing influence on the comic art of the country.
+What was a bit surprising was that most of the artists who produced First Day Cover cachets included Tintin, either alone or as part of the design (Fig. 37) thus recognizing Hergé's continuing influence on the comic art of the country.

 The Principality of Monaco, a sovereign city state located on the French Riviera, is the second smallest and most densely populated country in the world.
 On November 21, 2012, the Casterman publishing house released the third installment of the Adventures of Tintin in the Monégasque language.
 (Monégasque, along with other Ligurian languages, is derived directly from northern Italian languages of the Middle Ages.
 It is spoken in the old part of Monaco, taught in schools, and street signs are marked in Monégasque in addition to French.)
 The third Tintin book in Monégasque called “U Tesoru de Rakamu u Russu” (Red Rackham’s Treasure) follows “I Ori de Castafiore” (The Castafiore Emerald) and “U Secretu d’a Licorna” (The Secret of the Unicorn).
 To commemorate this event a stamp created in collaboration with Moulinsart, was issued by Monaco on the same day.
 The stamp, Scott 2697, depicts Tintin and Capt.
 Haddock digging up the remains of the “jolly boat” on which Sir Francis Haddock came ashore on the island.
 This scene appears on the bottom left of page 25 of the book, Red Rackham's Treasure.